cryptomisa/CIPs/GIPS/gip-3.md

     GIP: 3
-      Title: Q2 2018 OKRs
+      Title: Q3 2018 OKRs
       Status: Active
       Type: Meta
       Author: Gitcoin Team
-      Created: 2018-04-01
+      Created: 2018-07-01

-# OKRs for Q2 2018
+# OKRs for Q3 2018
 ------------

 # scale current platform

-* increasing the number of emails/twitter/slack followers by 2x
+* increasing the number of emails/twitter/slack followers by XXXX
-* scale to $100k worth of lifetime work on the platform
-* scale to $25k worth of quarterly velocity on the platform
+* scale to XXX worth of quarterly velocity on the platform
-* have 15 repeat (3+ times) repo customers
+* have XX repeat (3+ times) repo customers

+# strategic

-* Lay the groundwork for creation of an advisory board which contains other strategically important relationships in the OSS + Blockchain space.
+* Form an advisory board with X strategically important advisors in the space.
+* Relationships at Github/Microsoft

 # understand our customer

-* Further understand our users before May
-    * Understand the funder's lifecycle:
-        * current experience, tasks, painpoints, decision making
-    * Understand the developers lifecycle:
-        * How many people graduate / find new work in the space and move on from gitcoin?
-        * How many give up bc ETH is tanking?
-How many give up because Gitcoin is broken / too hard?
-        * If they give up, when?
-* Plug leaks in the cohort analysis before June
-* Have a 9 NPS
+* `???`

 # rapid hypothesis testing in OSS sustainability

-* Launch/test at least 3 OSS funding tools
-    * Balance with maintaining focus on core product.
-Perhaps only maintain 4 active tests at a time.
-* Launch an MVP of our secret project before July
+* Launch secret project
-* Launch an MVP of codefund
+* Launch dev grants
+* `???`